 - Exercise your brain.
 Dr. Bredesen mentions brainHQ brain training.
 There’s a free sign-up for a limited number of activities.
 I’ve done other brain training, including word search and sudoku, but brainHQ was new to me so I signed up to give it a try.
 You might like to too.

-- Read this.
-Maria Shriver interviews Dr. Bredesen to learn about Early Alzheimer’s Prevention: 4 Things You Should Do Now.
+- This about this.
+Maria Shriver interviews Dr. Bredesen about his book The End of Alzheimer’s.
 You might want to implement his recommendations.

 - Order “Awakening from Alzheimer’s.”
 This is a series of excellent interviews featuring leading-edge researchers and practitioners in the field.
 I watched it when it aired in September 2016 and highly recommend it.
 The online series is over but it’s still available to purchase for $99.
 On this page you’ll find a 45-min video that features snippets from the interviewees and program creators.
 It’s an excellent overview of the series.